 -

-Prepare the chicken: In a large Dutch oven or Dutch oven, heat the oil over medium heat.
+Prepare the chicken: In a large casserole dish or Dutch oven, heat the oil over medium heat.

 -

-Brown the chicken thighs until nicely browned on each side (about 5 minutes per side).
-Remove and reserve.
+Fry the chicken thighs until they are golden brown on each side (about 5 minutes per side).
+Remove and set aside.

 -

-Brown the vegetables: In the same casserole dish, add the chopped onion and chopped garlic.
-Sauté for 3 minutes until translucent.
+Sauté the vegetables: In the same pot, add the sliced onion and chopped garlic.
+Sauté for 3 minutes until they become translucent.

 -

 Add the carrots and sweet potatoes.
-Mix and cook for an additional 2 minutes.
+Mix and cook for another 2 minutes.

 -

-Prepare the sauce: Add the crushed tomatoes and paprika.
+To prepare the sauce: Stir in the chopped tomatoes and paprika.
 Mix well to coat the vegetables.
-Add the peanut paste and stir until you obtain a smooth sauce.
+Add the peanut paste and stir until you have a smooth sauce.

 -

-Cook the mafé: Return the chicken to the casserole dish and pour in the chicken stock.
-Bring to a boil, then reduce heat to low.
-Cover and simmer for 40 minutes, stirring occasionally.
+To cook the mafé: Return the chicken to the pot and pour in the chicken stock.
+Bring to a boil, then reduce to a simmer.
+Cover and cook for 40 minutes, stirring occasionally.

 -

-Finalize the dish: Check the cooking of the sweet potatoes: they should be tender.
-Adjust seasoning with salt and pepper if necessary.
+To finish the dish: Check that the sweet potatoes are cooked through; they should be tender.
+Adjust the seasoning with salt and pepper if necessary.

 -

-Serve: Serve hot, accompanied by rice (I chose wholemeal red rice).
-Decorate with a few fresh coriander leaves.
+Serving: Serve hot, accompanied by rice (I chose brown red rice).
+Garnish with a few fresh coriander leaves.

 Note